edemaine/coauthor/README.md

   about their own edits.

 * **Time travel**: You can drag through history and see past versions.
-  In general, there should be good, automatic history tracking of everything, including a not-yet-visible reparenting feature.
+  In general, there should be good, automatic history tracking of everything.

 * **Superuser operations** (only for superusers):
   * Import from LaTeX document with figures attached as a ZIP file